tomson1139/Feeder/README.md

 # ESP RainMaker Feeder

-This example demonstrates how to build a switch device to be used with ESP RainMaker.
-I have started with this example code of switch to control the relay, which is controlling the motor.
-Here I am not using an DC motor controller or any other things to control the motor.
-Here I have modified the existing feeding system which can be controlled by a push button or using a Rainmaker application.
-Additinaly i have added a 5V Realy.
+Started with this basic example code of switch.
+I have modified the default Feeder that I have brought from online.
+Removed the main board and fixed esp32.
+Now I can controlled the feeder by Sheduled time or by Rainmaker application.

 ## Working